 While water damage can occur virtually anywhere, there are common areas where it is more likely to occur, such :

 - Plumbing : A common source of leaks from old pipes, hot water tanks, toilets and faucets, or poor workmanship.

 - The Roof : A leak in the roof can create water damage in multiple areas of your home.
-Make sure you keep your gutter clear to allow for proper run off, and check your roof annually for damaged shingles and other possible areas where water can get into your home.
+Make sure you keep your gutter clear to allow for proper run off, and check your roof annually for damaged shingles and other possible areas where it can get into your home.

-- Sump Pump : A sump pump malfunction could cause water levels to rise and get into your basement.
+- Sump Pump : A sump pump malfunction could cause levels to rise and get into your basement.

 - Drains : Basement drain clogs, left unaddressed, can cause water to get into your home.
 Check them annually.